Cooch Behar: Economy

-The central and state governments are the small number of employers in Cooch Behar town.
-Cooch Behar is home to a number of district-level and divisional-level offices and has a large government-employee workforce.
-Business is mainly centred on retail goods; the main centres lie on B.S.
-Road, Rupnarayan Road, Keshab Road and at Bhawaniganj Bazar.
+The central and state governments are among the major employers in Cooch Behar town.
+Cooch Behar is home to several district-level and divisional-level offices and has a large government-employee workforce.
+Business is mainly centered on retail goods; the main centers lie on B.S.
+Road, Rupnarayan Road, Keshab Road, and Bhawaniganj Bazar.

 An industrial park has been built at Chakchaka, 4 km from town, on the route to Tufanganj.
 A number of companies have set up industries there.

-Farming is a major source of livelihood for the nearby rural populace, and it supplies the town with fruits and vegetables.
-Poorer sections of this semi-rural society are involved in transport, basic agriculture, small shops, and manual labor in construction.
+Farming is a significant source of livelihood for the nearby rural populace, and it supplies the town with fruits and vegetables.
+Poorer sections of this semi-rural society are involved in transport, primary agriculture, small shops, and manual labour in construction.

-Cooch Behar has been witnessing radical changes, along with rapid development in segments like industry, real estate, and information technology firms, and education, since the advent of the twenty-first century.
-The changes are with respect to infrastructure and industrial growth for steel (direct reduced iron), metal, cement, and knowledge-based industries.
+Cooch Behar has witnessed radical changes and rapid development in segments like industry, real estate, information technology firms, and education since the advent of the twenty-first century.
+The changes concern infrastructure and industrial growth for steel (direct reduced iron), metal, cement, and knowledge-based industries.
 Many engineering, technology, management, and professional study colleges have opened at Cooch Behar.
-Housing co-operatives and flats, shopping malls, hotels, and stadiums have also come up.
+Housing co-operatives, flats, shopping malls, hotels, and stadiums have also emerged.

-As the town is near the international border, the Border Security Force (BSF) maintains a large presence in the vicinity.
+As the town is near the international border, the Border Security Force (BSF) maintains a significant presence in the vicinity.
 This gives rise to a large population of semi-permanent residents, who bring revenue to the economy.
 The state government is trying to promote Cooch Behar as a tourist destination.
-Though income from tourism is low Cooch Behar is one of the major tourist attractions in West Bengal.
+Though income from tourism is low, Cooch Behar is one of the major tourist attractions in West Bengal.

 Culture

-Every year during the Ras Purnima, the city hosts Ras Mela, one of the largest and oldest fairs of West Bengal.
+Every year during the Ras Purnima, the city hosts Ras Mela, one of the largest and oldest fairs in West Bengal.
 The fair is older than 200 years.
-The fair is organized by Cooch Behar Municipality in the Ras Mela ground near ABN Seal College.
-During the fair, it becomes a major economic hub of the whole North Bengal region.
+Cooch Behar Municipality organises the fair in Ras Mela ground near ABN Seal College.
+During the fair, it becomes a central economic hub of the North Bengal region.
 Merchants and sellers from all over India and also from Bangladesh join this fair.
 Earlier, the Maharajas of Cooch Behar used to inaugurate the fair by moving the Ras Chakra, and now the work is executed by the District Magistrate of Cooch Behar District.
-The Ras Chakra is considered a symbol of communal harmony because it is made by a Muslim Family from generations.
-A huge crowd gathers in Cooch Behar from neighboring Assam, Jalpaiguri, Alipurduar, and whole North Bengal during the fair.
+The Ras Chakra is considered a symbol of communal harmony because an artisanal Muslim family builds it from scratch.
+A huge crowd gathers in Cooch Behar from neighbouring Assam, Jalpaiguri, Alipurduar, and the whole North Bengal during the fair.

-Novelist Amiya Bhushan Majumdar was born, brought up, and worked in Cooch Behar.
-Cooch Behar, with its people, culture, and the river Torsha was a recurrent theme in his novels.
+Novelist Amiya Bhushan Majumdar was born, raised, and worked in Cooch Behar.
+Cooch Behar, with its people, culture, and the river Torsha has been a recurrent theme in his novels.

-Apart from this Cooch Behar has a rich history of Debate, Extempore, Quizzing.
-A non profit organisation named Cobweb is enthusiastically spreading knowledge and facts.
-They are also fighting against Fake News, the new social evil of this era.
+Apart from this, Cooch Behar has a rich history of Debate, Extempore, and Quizzing.